The nervous system performs complex communication functions in the human body, including controlling how people experience pain.

-This contraction is an involuntary reflex produced by the spinal cord , causing the tight band of muscle to contract and is an indication that the needle was correctly placed on the trigger point.
+This contraction is an involuntary reflex produced by the spinal cord, causing the tight band of muscle to contract and indicating that the needle was correctly placed on the trigger point.

-The insertion of the needle sends a message of “injury” to the brain that initiates the physiological processes of the body to repair damaged tissue with new tissue.
+The insertion of the needle sends a message of “injury” to the brain that initiates the body’s physiological processes to repair damaged tissue with new tissue.

 The insertion of the needle also causes the muscle fibers of the site to relax, which reduces inflammation and improves circulation so that the body can heal.

-Dry needling therapy is used in combination with other interventions to help speed up the healing process and reduce pain.
+Dry needling therapy is combined with other interventions to help speed up the healing process and reduce pain.

 The term “dry” is used to differentiate this therapy from other methods of pain rehabilitation, such as injections with analgesics.

-During a dry puncture session, the acupuncture needles are inserted into the tissue under the skin.
+The acupuncture needles are inserted into the tissue under the skin during a dry puncture session.